surister/cratedb-guide/docs/integrate/etl/influxdb.md

 There are more ways to apply the I/O subsystem of CrateDB Toolkit as pipeline elements in your daily data operations routines.
-Please visit the [CrateDB Toolkit InfluxDB I/O subsystem documentation], to learn more about what's possible.
+Please visit the [CrateDB Toolkit InfluxDB I/O subsystem] documentation, to learn more about what's possible.

 The InfluxDB I/O subsystem is based on the [influxio] package.
 Please also check its documentation to learn about more of its capabilities, supporting